Hey Everyone, welcome to another blog post! Today’s post is going to show you 5 chest exercises without a bench.

 The fifth and final exercise is a variation of the classic, resistance band push-ups.
 Normally when you do a push-up, the easiest portion is when you’re about to lock out.
 But by adding in the resistance band, it’s actually going to be the most difficult portion of the exercise.
 This is going to get increasingly difficult as you begin to push yourself up from the floor.
 This is a great variation of a push-up and a great method to add some intensity which will have your chest, or pectoral muscles, screaming.

-This wraps up today’s blog post about 5 KILLER chest exercises that you can do without a bench.
+This wraps up today’s blog post about 5 chest exercises without a bench.
 I hope you guys enjoyed this one and add some of these variations to your exercises.
 Don’t forget to check out my programs if you are interested in these type of workouts, I have so many different programs that are GUARANTEED to get you in the shape you want.
 You can check those out here.

 As always, thank you for tuning in.